hdShang/arxiv-daily/docs/cs-CL/2025-08-19/papers/250814146v4-mmreview-a-multidisciplinary-and-multimodal-benchmark-for-llm-based-.md

 ---
 layout: default
-title: MMReview: A Multidisciplinary and Multimodal Benchmark for LLM-Based Peer Review Automation
+title: "MMReview: A Multidisciplinary and Multimodal Benchmark for LLM-Based Peer Review Automation"
 ---

 # MMReview: A Multidisciplinary and Multimodal Benchmark for LLM-Based Peer Review Automation